 Sampling herbivore-parasitoid networks

 To build a quantitative herbivore-parasitoid network for each willow genotype, we collected all galls occurring on one haphazardly selected basal branch from about 5 randomly chosen replicates of each genotype (N = 146 trees, range = 4-9 trees per genotype).
 To control for differences in branch size, we estimated the number of shoots on each branch based on an allometric equation using the stem diameter of the sampled basal branch (details in supplementary materials).
 We collected all galls in September 2012 when gall larva were in late instars of their development or had already spun cocoons within the gall.
-All galls were placed into 30 mL plastic transport vials and maintained at room temperature in the lab for four months.
+All galls were placed into 30 mL plastic transport vials (sealed or with cotton in the end???) and maintained at room temperature in the lab for four months.
 We then measured gall size to the nearest 0.01 mm (maximum diameter perpendicular to plant tissue orientation), dissected them, and determined gall survival or parasitoid species identity.
-We omitted galls for which we could not reliably determine the cause of mortality from further analysis.
+We omitted galls for which we could not reliably determine the cause of mortality from further analysis. (what proportion was that?
+Seems like that might bias your results to readers)

+How does plant genotype shape the architecture of herbivore-parasitoid networks?

-To determine if the willow genotype-herbivore-parasitoid network exhibited a compartmentalized structure, we first pooled all observed herbivore-parasitoid links for each plant genotype, standardizing them by the number of shoots surveyed.
-This resulted in a weighted, bipartite network where willow genotype comprised one set of nodes, and unique herbivore-parasitoid links made up the second set of nodes(Fig. 1).
+To determine if the willow genotype-herbivore-parasitoid network exhibited a compartmentalized structure, we first pooled all observed herbivore-parasitoid links for each plant genotype, controlled by the number of shoots surveyed This resulted in a weighted, bipartite network where willow genotype comprised one set of nodes, and unique herbivore-parasitoid links made up the second set of nodes.
 This departs from a typical bipartite network in ecology (e.g. seeds-dispersers, plants-pollinators, herbivores-parasitoids), but it represents this tri-trophic interaction in a bipartite network.

 To identify different compartments in our weighted, bipartite network, we used the QuanBiMo algorithm (Dorman and Strauss 2014).
-Conceptually, this algorithm identifies compartments based on a hierarchical representation of link weights between nodes of a network and uses simulated annealing to optimally allocate nodes to different compartments to maximize the modularity.
+Conceptually, this algorithm identifies compartments based on a hierarchical representation of link weights between nodes of a network and uses simulated annealing to optimally allocate nodes to different compartments to maximize the modularity (Q).
 This modularity value (Q) is calculated as,